 The Center for Environmental Studies offers an A.B. and an Sc.B. in Environmental Studies.
 Both degrees are directed toward students who intend to work toward improving the quality of the environment.
 The A.B. degree is appropriate for students interested in social science or policy approaches to environmental problem-solving and who want to pursue post-graduate or professional experience in various fields of environmental management or education.
 Fluency in some basic sciences is essential to this degree.
 The ScB degree is appropriate for students who are interested in post-graduate or professional experience in the natural sciences as a way of understanding environmental processes.
 All concentrators are strongly encouraged to perform some environmentally-related public service during their time at Brown.
 Service may include work as a teaching assistant in a relevant course, volunteer work with an environmental non-profit group or an environmental agency, or significant work with a student environmental group.
+Students interested in the AB should consult with the primary concentration advisor, Prof. Kurt Teichert, while students with an interest in the ScB should consult with Prof. Dov Sax.

 Students in this concentration will: